katyexp-cloud/Omnivore/README.md

      * simple Replace: replace every word (Find) with yours (Replace) in opened window
      * Replace Selected: do the operation for all selected bookmarks
      * Replace Everything: do the operation for the whole .json
+  * use FIND: finds and highlights every intance of the word

 * GUI/UI/UX:
    * customize/load and rename jsons/txts
-   * dark post-punk theme / customize and save all colors
    * no windows panel (control via hotkeys)
+   * line count
    * everything visible (no drop-downs, no menu)
    * overwrite save without asking
    * bookmarks of loaded files
+   * dark post-punk theme / customize and save all colors
    * predefined resize via F6-8

 ---